Topics to watch for in Republican debate: inflation, Ukraine, abortion and more

-Over two hours of debate, eight Republican presidential candidates are certain to face questions on pocketbook issues to defense policy, Social Security to climate change.
+Over two hours of debate, eight Republican presidential candidates are certain to face questions ranging from pocketbook issues to defense policy, Social Security to climate change.

 Inflation and the economy are routinely ranked as the top concern of Americans.
 Abortion is proving to be a tough topic at the polls for Republicans.
-And as the war in Ukraine enters its 19 months, there is a growing call for the White House to pull back its spending on the war against Russia.
+And as the war in Ukraine enters its 19th month, there is a growing call for the White House to pull back its spending on the fight against Russia.

 While the candidates may bring similar views on some topics, their specific policy proposals differ.
 Here’s a look at what topics candidates may be asked about Wednesday night on the debate stage.